What are Accessible Solutions and Why Do They Matter?

 Is Accessibility The Law?

 When a website visitor with vision limitations cannot adequately navigate a website, when a man’s hand tremors prevents interaction with a mouse-only application, or when a woman in a wheelchair cannot enter a building, the loss of a customer may not be the only impact.
-The law may be a viable recourse for that lost customer.
+The company’s reputation and public perception is often affected.
+But if that is not enough, the law may be a viable recourse for that lost customer.

 Designing Accessible Solutions

 Designing solutions to incorporate accessibility from the start requires far less effort, budget, and time than trying to integrate it afterwards.
 Unfortunately, the lack of understanding about accessibility often leads some businesses to overestimate the time and cost of accessible solutions.
-At times, integrating certain accessibility components has little to no impact on a project’s overall time or budget.
+Often times, integrating certain accessibility components has little to no impact on a project’s overall time or budget when accessibility is considered into the design and build.
 For example, the time and effort to choose and code an accessible foreground color to background color is the same as choosing two colors that are not accessible.

 In the end, the benefits of accessible solutions could far outweigh any perceived savings of avoiding accessibility in designing solutions.